gelus/vim-buffer-enhancement/README.md

 ```
 <count><leader><C-6>
 ```
-This will assign the current buffer to <count>. you can then access that buffer just as you would if it had the buffer number you assigned
+This will assign the current buffer to whatever was count. you can then access that buffer just as you would if it had the buffer number you assigned
 ```
 <count><C-6>